NishConsulting/ADS-I-BPA-Design-Prototype/Attachment-E/Criteria J.md

 EVIDENCE:

 Following are the steps necessary to install and run our prototype on a different machine.
 Please note our prototype build involved static HTML/CSS/js technologies and no PHP or other server side applications.
-So, these steps are pretty straightforward.
+As such, these steps are pretty straightforward.

 1. Create a new directory on the machine on which you want the prototype to reside.
 2. Download the complete prototype build files from this GitHub repostitory location.